psychoinformatics-de/ipsy-docs/source/userdoc/accessing_medusa.rst

    me@medusa:~$ vncserver

-   New 'medusa:1 (me)' desktop is medusa:1
+   New 'medusa:9 (me)' desktop is medusa:9

-   Starting applications specified in /home/me/.vnc/xstartup Log file is /home/me/.vnc/medusa:1.log
+   Starting applications specified in /home/me/.vnc/xstartup Log file is /home/me/.vnc/medusa:9.log

+Note the number 9 after "medusa:".
+This is a unique number referencing your VNC session.
+Note how it is used in the below example.

 Now you can log into the VNC session from a remote machine using any of a variety of VNC clients.
 On Linux, connecting with a client could look like this:

 .. code-block:: bash

-   me@laptop ~ % vncviewer -via medusa.ovgu.de :1
+   me@laptop ~ % vncviewer -via medusa.ovgu.de :9

    VNC Viewer Free Edition 4.1.1 for X - built Mar 10 2010 21:40:13
    Copyright (C) 2002-2005 RealVNC Ltd.